simplay/master_thesis/Source/core/README.md

 + **-nn NUM**: The number NUM of spatial nearest neighbors that should be exported as output.
 By default the 200 nearest neighbors are exported.

++ **-nnm STRING**: An identifier specifying which nearest neighbors should be returned.
+By default, the top N nearest neighbors will be returned.
+ + STRING == top: Return the top N neighbors
+ + STRING == bot: Return the top N/2 and worst N/2 neighbors

 + **-debug BOOL**:  should the program run in the debug mode.
 If so, it will dumb intermediate calculated data.
 By default, the debug mode is disabled.

 + **-prob FLOAT**: Set value FLOAT of cut probability used for the PD similarity task.
 FLOAT is a supposed to be a value: FLOAT > 0 AND FLOAT < 1.
 By default the probability value 0.5 is used.